How does a search engine use information from anchor text in links pointed to pages?

 - A crawl score could be computed for each URL in active segment, daily layer, and real-time layer, and only URLs with high crawl scores are passed on to the URL managers.

 - In the second, the URL scheduler decides upon an optimum crawl frequency for each such URL and passes the crawl frequency information on to URL managers – which is used by URL managers to decide which URLs to crawl.
-These approaches could be used by themselves, or in a combined approach to prioritize the URLs to crawl.
+These approaches could be used by themselves, or in a combined approach to prioritizing the URLs to crawl.

 Factors Determining a Crawl Score — where a crawl score is computed, URLs receiving a high crawl score are passed on to the next stage, and URLs with a low crawl score are not passed on to the next stage during the given epoch.
 Factors that could be used to compute a crawl score might include: